 The “Video quality” setting from the Camera app allows you to set the resolution and the number of frames per second at which videos are recorded.
 The options available vary wildly between webcams depending on their specs, features, and drivers.

-You can also adjust the “Flicker reduction,” which is a setting that can reduce the video flicker by syncing the webcam and Camera app with the AC frequency of your power mains.
+You can also adjust the “Flicker reduction,” which is a setting that can reduce the video flicker by syncing the webcam and Camera app with the AC (Alternative Current) frequency of your power mains.

-TIP: If you live in North America, you should set this to 60 Hz, while if you reside in the European Union or other parts of the world, you should set it to 50 Hz.
+TIP: If you live in North America, you should set this to 60 Hz, while if you reside in the European Union, India, or other parts of the world, you should set it to 50 Hz.

-Once you click or tap this button, Windows 10 loads the last photo you took or the last video you recorded with the Camera app.
-Then, you can use the controls offered by the Photos app to navigate backward and forwards.
+Once you click or tap this button, Windows loads the last photo you took or the last video you recorded with the Camera app.
+Then, you can use the controls offered by the Photos app to navigate backward and forward.

 If you prefer not to use the Photos app to view your photos, you can use any other app, including File Explorer, by navigating to the Camera roll folder from your Pictures library.

-The Related settings from the Camera app also let you “Choose whether camera can use location info.”
-By default, Windows 10 and the Camera app wants to save your location details in the properties of the photos and videos you shoot.
-However, you might not want that metadata to be there.
+By default, Windows and the Camera app want to save your location details in the properties of the photos and videos you shoot.
+However, you might not want that metadata there.
 Here’s what to do in this situation: Click or tap on the “Choose whether camera can use location info” link.
-Then, Windows 10 launches the Settings app and takes you to the Location page from the Privacy section.
+Then, Windows launches the Settings app and takes you to the Location page from the Privacy section in Windows 10 or the Privacy & security section in Windows 11.

-On the Location page, you can turn the location services on or off on your Windows 10 device.
-However, if all you want is to turn off the location for the Camera app, you should scroll downwards until you find an area called “Choose apps that can use your precise location.”
-Then disable the switch for the Camera.
+On the Location page, you can turn the location services on or off on your Windows device.
+If all you want is to turn off the location for the Camera app, locate the Camera entry and disable its switch.
+In Windows 11, you’ll find it in the section called “Let apps access your location,” while in Windows 10, it’s found in the “Choose which apps can access your precise location.”

-The final Related setting from the Camera app is a link called “Change privacy settings,” that takes you to the General page from the Privacy section in the Settings app.
+The other Related setting from the Camera app is a link called “Change privacy settings,” which takes you to the Privacy & security section of the Settings app in Windows 11 and the Privacy section of the same app in Windows 10.
+Scroll down to App permissions and click or tap on Camera.

-The Camera app from Windows 10 is easy to use, and it does what you expect it to.
+The Camera app from Windows 11 and Windows 10 is easy to use, and it does what you expect it to.
 It doesn’t complicate your life with confusing settings that you need manuals to understand, although it offers plenty of options.
 You need only a couple of clicks or taps to take pictures or record video.
-After you try this app yourself, let us know what you think: do you like using it?
+After you try this app for yourself, let us know what you think: do you like using it?
 What about its manual controls: are they enough for you?
+Tell us your opinion in the comments section.